hanijeel/resources/indi_internship_summary.md

 ## Jira Tickets Worked

-### FENDER-2969: Learn about AWS & Python
+### FR-2969: Learn about AWS & Python
 A task ticket to learn about different services in AWS and basic Python.

-### FENDER-3009: Research Terraform
+### FR-3009: Research Terraform
 A task ticket to learn about Terraform.

-### FENDER-3005: Research Sendgrid API
+### FR-3005: Research an external Email API service
-More obscure description coming soon..
+A task ticket to learn about an external Email API service and read the documentation.

-### FENDER-2632: SendGrid: Determine all consumers of fender-sender
+### FR-2632: Determine all consumers of an internal repo
-More obscure description coming soon..
+A spike ticket to determine the counsumers of a repo, to explore pros and cons of different options in changing the message structure, and to determine where in the internal system the data can be acquired from.

-### FENDER-2633: SendGrid: Syncing contact data
+### FR-2633: Syncing data with an external API
-More obscure description coming soon..
+A spike ticket to understand if the external API meets our needs: what the API uses as unique identifiers, the possible source of data pushed and the options of syncing the data with the API.

-### FENDER-2679: Change ApplicationDate format in Salesforce
+### FR-2679: Change date format for Salesforce
-More obscure description coming soon..
+A task ticket to change formatting of date data field to ISO format so that Salesforce can automatically recognize the data as date.
+It had to be patched later to account for variants in the existing date data.

-### FENDER-2681: Send user Address information to Salesforce
+### FR-2681: Send address to Salesforce
-More obscure description coming soon..
+A task ticket to automatically save new and updated user addresses to Salesforce.
+The biggest challenge was to understand the mechanism of compound data field in Salesforce.
+It was returned to dev from the QA stage as some of the acceptance criteria was not accounted for the first time.

-### FENDER-2685: Send a user's PAS Special Instruction notes to Salesforce
+### FR-2685: Send a new notes field to Salesforce
-More obscure description coming soon..
+A task ticket to send a new notes data field from PAS to Salesforce.
+This was the first time I interacted with the internal API and RTAC messages.

-### FENDER-2672: Send application date user profile data to Mixpanel
+### FR-2672: Send application date data to Mixpanel
-More obscure description coming soon..
+A task ticket to send the date a user creates and submits an initial application for better analysis.

-### FENDER-2765: Reduce API calls from RTAC Status Processor
+### FR-2765: Reduce API calls from an internal repo
-More obscure description coming soon..
+A task ticket to refactor a number of redundant methods calling the same internal API route.

-### FENDER-3083: Send username user profile data to Mixpanel (Mobile Application)
+### FR-3083: Send username to Mixpanel in mobile app
-Work in progress..
+A task ticket to send username data from the mobile application to Mixpanel.
+This was the first time I learned Dart and Flutter.

 ---

 ## Industry/Company Culture Learned

-- 1 on 1
+- `1 on 1`
-: Check in on performance, work, blockers and etc
+: Weekly or biweekly meeting with the supervisor/manager to discuss work-related stuffs (direction, blockers, or solutions), check in on performancee, chat about life and etc.

-- Agile Kanban Method
+- `Agile Kanban Method`
 : Visually pleasing method

 - All-hands